 Osuofia in London.
-If Osuofia wasn’t yelling his order – pounded yams and egusi soup – to a clearly bewildered McDonald’s chef, he was lost for words why his late brother who lived in London, bothered marrying a white girl who couldn’t cook.
+If Osuofia wasn’t yelling his order – pounded yams and egusi soup – to a clearly bewildered McDonald’s chef, he was lost for words why his late brother, who lived in London, bothered marrying a white girl who couldn’t cook.
 No wonder, he argued, his brother must have died of starvation from this fetish doll.

-If you’ve never gotten a chance to watch a scene or two in that Nigeria’s civilization – meets – Africa comedy, then you’ve no idea what mystery and confusion can engulf a son of Africa in those well – it, orderly, fully functional streets of Europe.
+If you’ve never gotten a chance to watch a scene or two in that Nigeria’s civilization – meets – Africa comedy, then you’ve no idea what mystery and confusion can engulf a son of Africa in those well – lit, orderly, fully functional streets of Europe.

-Like a baby who longs to walk must first put up with series of tumbles, we have had to put up with some missteps, awkward and occasionally obviously dead – on – arrival missions.
+Like a baby who longs to walk must first put up with a series of tumbles, we have had to put up with some missteps, awkward and occasionally obviously dead – on – arrival missions.

-Where we failed to correctly comprehend the many signs and LED displays in the flights processing halls, our local citizens came in handy.
-A little Kiswahili thrown in, ‘wapi luggage drop point ya Emirates’, would get us the necessary information which in most cases proved how clueless we were; for the sought points would be right before our eyes.
+Where we failed to correctly comprehend the many signs and LED displays in the flights’ processing halls, our local citizens came in handy.
+A little Kiswahili thrown in, ‘wapi luggage drop point ya Emirates,’ would get us the necessary information, which in most cases proved how clueless we were, for the sought points would be right before our eyes.

-Then the moment came, when we finally planted our soles inside the flying machine they call airbus.
+Then the moment came when we finally planted our soles inside the flying machine they call airbus.

 I had wondered if they could be parked, suspended in the air, and who would supply the fuel.

-These thoughts obviously sound foolish but if you put yourself in the foot of a village boy whose only proximity to planes then were the ones flying over their village thousand kilometers ‘buoyancying’ in the air you’d buy him a little wine of pardon for such idiocy.
+These thoughts obviously sound foolish, but if you put yourself in the foot of a village boy whose only proximity to planes then were the ones flying over their village thousand kilometers ‘buoyancying’ in the air, you’d buy him a little wine of pardon for such idiocy.

-“Welcome ladies and gentlemen aboard Emirates.
+“Welcome, ladies and gentlemen aboard Emirates.
 Your captain this evening is Stunted Quest.
 Our destination will be Amsterdam International Airport…”

 You who live in the air already know that these sorts of announcements usually come in after all passengers have settled down, but yours truly here got messed up at the start.
 I had been amazed at the glam inside the giant airbus.
 And since some habits once developed are hard to exorcise, I had sat on a seat, any seat.

 It must have been something 13B next to the aisle.
-I was comfortably watching others troop in, tuck away their hand luggage in the overhead compartments, when a slim lady, face heavily painted, delicately arrayed in Latin – themed coiffure and neatly donned in a beige uniform gently tapped me on the shoulder, “excuse me.
+I was comfortably watching others troop in, tuck away their hand luggage in the overhead compartments when a slim lady, face heavily painted, delicately arrayed in Latin – themed coiffure and neatly donned in a beige uniform gently tapped me on the shoulder, “excuse me.
 You’re sitting on that gentleman’s seat.”

 Soon, we glided past the vast dense of cream – white clouds that had obnubilated the plane on both sides.
-The air outside seemed serene and the sky looked dazzlingly blue; over the yonder the last rays of the setting sun could be seen intermittently.
+The air outside seemed serene, and the sky looked dazzlingly blue; over the yonder, the last rays of the setting sun could be seen intermittently.

-Like a market place full of merchants selling all manner of wares and services, this plane was jammed with souls on vacation trips, drug deals chasers, money laundering, noble statesmen and us of course.
+Like a marketplace full of merchants selling all manner of wares and services, this plane was jammed with souls on vacation trips, drug deals chasers, money laundering, noble statesmen, and us, of course.

 The monies were slightly over a million shillings.
 So we spread the risk.
-Split the notes in half and each carried a split portion.
+Split the notes in half, and each carried a split portion.

 When you come from a continent, a city where fraud and theft seem to be the norm, you get twitchy everywhere you go.

-If I place them inside my trouser pockets, some thief, if not on my way to the airport or inside the airport, will with their wittiness easily unbeknown to me separate me from my cash.
+If I place them inside my trouser pockets, some thief, if not on my way to the airport or inside the airport, will, with their wittiness easily unbeknown to me, separate me from my cash.

-If I placed them inside my laptop bag, which someone had assured me the airport officials won’t confiscate, some itchy fingers may still find their way and snatch the millions.
+If I placed them inside my laptop bag, which someone had assured me the airport officials wouldn’t confiscate, some itchy fingers may still find their way and snatch the millions.
 But a man must make up his mind.

-This was one of the very of many torments on my journey to Europe, the land of possibilities.
+This was one of the many torments on my journey to Europe, the land of possibilities.
 Kevin seemed calm and collected.
 He acted unfazed by the many steps we had to go through.
 Perhaps he was convinced that in my restless state, I must have been watching over my wares and his too.

-Apparently he was waiting for some feedback over an interview he had undertaken a week before elsewhere.
-He had been assured that the interviews were mere formalities, he was the man they had picked for hiring.
+Apparently, he was waiting for some feedback over an interview he had undertaken a week before elsewhere.
+He had been assured that the interviews were mere formalities; he was the man they had picked for hiring.

 To date, he is still waiting

 You know those kinds of jobs where your very ‘connected uncle’ tells you, ‘ah usijali.
 Hiyo job ushapata.
-They’re just sorting the paperwork then you’ll be called to report to work.’
+They’re just sorting the paperwork, then you’ll be called to report to work.’
 He resisted my urge, waiting on that deeply toned assurance.
 He’s still waiting to date.

-Maybe they lost his mobile number, or they misspelled his email and the offer got lost.
+Maybe they lost his mobile number, or they misspelled his email, and the offer got lost.
 Whatever it was, days later, he showed up at our firm.
-It must have dawned on him that promises are sweet but one can’t eat on them to a fill when real food is being offered around in plenty.
+It must have dawned on him that promises are sweet, but one can’t eat on them to a fill when real food is being offered around in plenty.

 I had struggled with even more puzzling scenarios, what if, a big if, while asleep, as it may well happen considering the flight was a startling eight – hour one, some character who had studied my fidgetiness decided to open the bag and snip off a few notes!

-Behold, it was no less than fifteen minutes since we left, passengers started moving about the plane like they would inside a slow moving Easy Coach bus.
+Behold, it was no less than fifteen minutes since we left; passengers started moving about the plane like they would inside a slow – moving Easy Coach bus.
 Some were chatting.

 Some exchanged seats while others were deeply buried in tiny screens before them watching various movies.
-It had worried me; the movements.
+It had worried me, the movements.

 It is one thing to stay awake, but it is another altogether to be awake all that long glued to one spot.
-At some point I had thought of lifting the bag from the cabin and placing it on my lap, then I quickly killed the thought.
+At some point, I had thought of lifting the bag from the cabin and placing it on my lap, then I quickly killed the thought.

-Europe was beautiful, when we saw it having finally navigated the last hurdle of clearances at the Brussels airport.
-Winter was fully underway and chunks of snow were visible on the sides of the road from the airport to our hotel.
+Europe was beautiful when we saw it, having finally navigated the last hurdle of clearances at the Brussels airport.
+Winter was fully underway, and chunks of snow were visible on the sides of the road from the airport to our hotel.

-They must have concluded in their minds, that these ones, like their political masters have joined the train of swindling their country’s coffers dry and since they cannot account for their monies, have preferred to walk with and pay in cash.
+They must have concluded in their minds that these ones, like their political masters, have joined the train of swindling their country’s coffers dry and, since they cannot account for their monies, have preferred to walk with and pay in cash.

 Kevin had not always been indifferent, sometimes his gaffes and wittiness bordered on clashing with friends and classmates.
-But what stood out most about him was his confidence even when we sometimes knew he was clueless over what he said he could do.
+But what stood out most about him was his confidence, even when we sometimes knew he was clueless over what he said he could do.

 If the lizard of the homestead should neglect to do the things for which its kind is known, it will be mistaken for the lizard of the farmland.
 Not so the case with Kevin.

-He could only fool for a while, but just like the fool and his money were soon parted, Kevin’s aloofness and belonging to darkness was unearthed and he, poor African son, was placed in his right wavelength.
+He could only fool for a while, but just like the fool and his money were soon parted, Kevin’s aloofness and belonging to darkness was unearthed, and he, poor African son, was placed in his right wavelength.